tus/tus-resumable-upload-protocol/protocol.md

 The new resource has an implicit offset of `0` allowing the client to use the core protocol for performing the actual upload.

+The client MAY supply a [JSON](http://json.org/) formated non-empty body to add additional metadata.
+In this case the request MUST contain the `Content-Type` header set to `application/json` indicating the used format.
+The server MAY decide to ignore or use this information to further process the request or to refuse it.

 #### Headers